libAtoms/matscipy/paper/paper.md

 - **Neighbour list.** An efficient linear-scaling neighbour list implemented in C delivers orders-of-magnitude faster performance for large systems than the pure Python implementation in ASE [@Larsen2017], see \autoref{fig:nl_time}.
-  The neighbour list stored in a data structure comparable to coordinate (`COO`) sparse matrix storage format [@Saad1990], where two arrays contain the indices of the neighbouring atoms and further arrays store distance vectors, absolute distances, and other properties associated with an atomic pair.
+  The neighbour list is stored in a data structure comparable to coordinate (`COO`) sparse matrix storage format [@Saad1990], where two arrays contain the indices of the neighbouring atoms and further arrays store distance vectors, absolute distances, and other properties associated with an atomic pair.
   This allows compact code for evaluating properties that depend on pairs, such as pair-distribution function or interatomic potential energies and forces.
 Most of the tools described in the following rely on this neighbour list format.
-  The neighbour list is becoming widely used for post-processing and structural analysis of the trajectories resulting from molecular dynamics simulations [@Batatia2022mace;@Batatia2022Design].
+  The neighbour list is becoming widely used for post-processing and structural analysis of the trajectories resulting from molecular dynamics simulations, and even to accelerate next-generation message passing neural networks such as MACE [@Batatia2022mace;@Batatia2022Design].

 ![Neighbor list computation time comparison between ASE and Matscipy implementations.\label{fig:nl_time}](nl_time.svg)